Neighborhood Partnership Grants

 Grant Application Process

-- The application for 2018 Neighborhood Partnership Grants will be available November 30, 2017.
+- The application for the 2018 Neighborhood Partnership Grant Program will be available November 30, 2017.
 Go to https://liveunitedcentralohio.org/neighborhood-partnership-center/ and click on Neighborhood Partnership Grants.
 This page includes a direct link to the online application and other supporting materials including a practice proposal and FAQ information sheet.

 - Applications are due by 11:59 p.m. on Thursday, January 25, 2018.
 Applicants will be notified by email that their proposal has been received.

 - Applicants will be notified of grant decisions in April 2018, and funding is issued in June 2018.

 - Applicants are required to provide their IRS Letter of Designation to confirm 501(c)(3) status.
 If an organization is using a fiscal sponsor, a signed authorization letter from the senior leadership of the sponsoring organization, along with that organization’s IRS Letter of Designation, is required with the application.